gileanu/PDF-extract-Overview/README.md

 ## The "How":

-Using Python and PyPDF2 to extract the pdf, PyPDFtoImage to convert the .pdf to .jpeg and find a way to upload it to the backend of my website.<br>
+Using Python and PyPDF2 to extract the target .pdf page, pdf2image to convert the .pdf to .jpeg and find a way to upload it to the backend of my website.<br>